Improving Health Outcomes

 Getting more people outside more often for their health

 Spending time in nature is a reliable and affordable way to improve one’s well-being.
-But not everyone has equal access to the outdoors.
+But, not everyone has equal access to the outdoors.
 We’re working to help more people experience the health benefits of nature.
-Bobby Cochran, executive director of Willamette Partnership, is a Culture of Health Leader, a new program co-led by the National Collaborative for Health Equity and CommonHealth ACTION with support from the Robert Wood Johnson Foundation.
-Explore our work below.
+Explore our initiatives below.

 News and Publications

 The message to get outdoors for your health has been more present than ever, but not everyone has the same privilege to recreate safely.

 #OptOutside this Green Friday!
 Meet some of our closest partners and colleagues who are actively working to get more Oregonians of all identities outside.

 The Oregon Health & Outdoors Initiative is spearheading a statewide effort to drive a pathway to licensure for outdoor preschools in Oregon.